Nanosheared electrolyte

 run 200000

 The averaged velocity profile of the fluid can be plotted.
-As expected here, the velocity of the fluid is found to increase linearly along \(z\).
+As expected for such Couette flow geometry, the velocity of the fluid is found to increase linearly along \(z\).

 Velocity of the nanosheared fluid